Black-Scholes in a CEV random environment: Model and main results

 with~$\eta$ given in~\eqref{eq:constantsCEV}.
 The following expansions hold for all $k\in\mathbb{R}$ as $\tau$ tends to infinity: \begin{enumerate}[(i)] \item if $p<3/4$ and the origin is absorbing then

 \item if $p<1/4$ and the origin is reflecting then

 \end{enumerate} \end{theorem} For other values of $p$, asymptotics are more difficult to derive and we leave this for future research.
 The asymptotic behaviour of option prices is fundamentally different to Black-Scholes asymptotics (Lemma~\ref{lem:BSAsymplargetimecomplete}) and it is not clear that one can deduce asymptotics for the implied volatility.
 For example, the intrinsic values do not necessarily match as $\tau$ tends to infinity because of the mass at the origin.
 The one exception is when the origin is reflecting, in which case the implied volatility tends to zero.
-This result follows directly from the comparison of Theorem~\ref{thm:largetimecevatm} and Lemma~\ref{lem:BSAsymplargetimecomplete}. \begin{theorem} If $p<1/4$ and the origin is reflecting, then for all $k\in\mathbb{R}$ as $\tau$ tends to infinity:
+This result is a direct translation of Theorem~\ref{thm:largetimecevatm} into implied volatility asymptotics: \begin{theorem} If $p<1/4$ and the origin is reflecting, the following pointwise limit holds for all $k\in\mathbb{R}$:

+\end{theorem} \begin{proof} One could prove the statement directly by computing the asymptotic behaviour of the Black-Scholes Call price $\BS(k, y, \tau)$ as the maturity~$\tau$ tends to infinity (pointwise, for any $k>0$, $y\in\RR$), see Lemma~\ref{lem:BSAsymplargetimecomplete}, and comparing it to the Call price expansion in Theorem~\ref{thm:largetimecevatm}(ii).
+Instead, we choose to apply Tehranchi's result~\cite{Tehranchi}, which is the first fully model-independent study of the large-maturity behaviour of the implied volatility.
+Assuming (a) that the underlying stock price~$\exp(Z)$ is a non-negative local martingale under~$\PP$, and (b) that $\exp(Z_t)$ converges almost surely to zero as time tends to infinity, Tehranchi~\cite[Theorem 3.1]{Tehranchi} proved that the expansion

+then holds uniformly on compact subsets of the real line as~$\tau$ tends to infinity, where the function~$\varepsilon(\cdot)$ accounts for higher-order error terms.
+It is clear here that the two assumptions above are satisfied in our model.
+Note that (b) is equivalent to Call prices converging to one as the maturity tends to infinity (see~\cite[Lemma 3.3]{RogersTehranchi} for instance).
+Using the almost sure equality $(\E^{Z_\tau}-\E^{k})_+ = \E^{Z_\tau} - \E^{Z_\tau}\wedge \E^{k}$, and the fact that $(\E^{Z_\tau})_{\tau\geq 0}$ is a true martingale, it is then straightforward to show that Theorem~\ref{thm:IVLargeTime} follows from Theorem~\ref{thm:largetimecevatm}(ii) and Tehranchi's expansion~\eqref{eq:Tehranchi}. \end{proof} \begin{remark} In fact, the proof of Theorem~\ref{thm:IVLargeTime} actually provides higher-order terms, but we omit them here for brevity.
+The case of Theorem~\ref{thm:IVLargeTime}(i) shows that the Call option price converges to